• Skip to primary navigation

 ⁉️ Sodium Polyacrylate: Can It Be Avoided?

-As far as I can tell, all disposable diapers contain sodium polyacrylate (SAP) because this is the material that makes diapers absorbent.
+Most disposable diapers contain sodium polyacrylate (SAP) because this material makes diapers absorbent.
 If you have ever had a diaper break apart after a leak, you may have noticed sodium polyacrylate as small gel-like crystals on your baby’s skin.
 (By the way, you should discontinue using any diapers that leak gels/crystals onto your baby’s skin — and ask the company for a refund.)

 Sodium polyacrylate is believed to cause skin irritations and may or may not be a health hazard.
 It is the same chemical found in tampons that was linked to Toxic Shock Syndrome in women in the 1980s, though this may have been because women left the tampons in too long and created a breeding ground for bacteria.

-Sadly, however, I have found that all disposable diapers contain some form of SAP, including eco-friendly and non-toxic diapers.
+Sadly, however, I have found that most disposable diapers contain some form of SAP, including eco-friendly and non-toxic diapers.
 Many also contain layers made with plastic that will also come in contact with your baby’s skin.
-If you are able to use cloth diapers, this is the best way to avoid SAP and plastic-based ingredients.

 ❌ Other Chemicals to Avoid